tinosteinort/flda-core/README.md

 ```

 # Example
-In Library supports a build in `FixedLengthString`.
+FLDA supports a build-in `FixedLengthString`.
 E.g. it can be
- used if the Data is stored Line by Line in a File.
+ used if the data is stored line by line in a file.
 See
  [FixedLengthStringInterfaceTest](src/test/java/com/github/tinosteinort/flda/interfaces/fixedlengthstring/fullexample/FixedLengthStringInterfaceTest.java)
- for a full working Example.
+ for a full working example.

 ## Example File and Description
-Our File contains a List of Fruits and Vegetables.
-The Attributes are:
+The example file contains a list of fruits and vegetables, each having the attributes
- Type, Name and Amount.
-One Record has 17 Characters.
+type, name and amount.
+One record has 17 characters.

-Content of the `Data.txt`:
+Content of `Data.txt`:
 ```
 Fruit    Cherry30
 Fruit    Apple  5
 VegetablePotato23
 ```

-A Descriptor describes each Attribute which should be read or written.
+A descriptor defines each attribute which should be read or written.
- In Case of the `FixedLengthString`, an Attribute needs a Type, StartIndex
+ In case of the `FixedLengthString`, an attribute needs a type, startIndex
- and Length.
-With this Information, all Attributes can be accessed.
+ and length.
+With this information, all attributes can be accessed.
 ```java
 class DataDescriptor {